Best places to see in Oman

 Best places to see in Oman, Effortless natural beauty, fascinating and well-preserved cultures and locals renowned for their generous hospitality – Oman may occupy the tip of the Arabian peninsular, but it’s really the heart and soul of the Middle East.

 Much like the UAE, the Sultanate of Oman has developed rapidly thanks to its oil wealth.
 But Oman is far more humble than its northern neighbour.
-One of the most robust heritage protection strategies in the Gulf has helped safeguard Omani and Bedouin cultures against the tides of change.
-Meanwhile, a long coastline and interior desert wrapped in spectacular mountains makes Oman prime territory for outdoor adventures.
+During your tour in Oman, you will witness one of the most robust heritage protection strategies in the Gulf has helped safeguard Omani and Bedouin cultures against the tides of change.
+Meanwhile, a long coastline and interior desert wrapped in spectacular mountains make Oman prime territory for outdoor adventures.

 See the Sultan Qaboos Grand Mosque